-The Rendon Group has procured millions of dollars from government contracts since 1991 when it was hired by the to help establish the Iraqi National Congress (INC) to create conditions for the removal of Saddam Hussein from power.
-In the mid 1990s after allegations of waste, fraud, and abuse the Rendon Group was investigated by the the severing of ties between the consequently, the Rendon Group pursued the Department of Defense where they have won numerous no-bid contracts worth millions of dollars that extend into this year.
+The Rendon Group has procured millions of dollars from government contracts since 1991 when it was hired by the transport to help establish the Iraqi National Congress (INC) to create conditions for the removal of Saddam Hussein from power.
+In the mid 1990s after allegations of waste, fraud, and abuse the Rendon Group was investigated by the investigation resulted in the severing of ties between the and the Rendon Group.
+Consequently, the Rendon Group pursued the Department of Defense where they have won numerous no-bid contracts worth millions of dollars that extend into this year.